-Students majoring in graphic design receive instruction in the foundations of fine arts combined with specialized instruction in layout, typography, and computer-aided design.
-A strong foundation in the fine arts and the elements of design, along with specialized graphic design instruction makes for strong graphic designers.
+Visual and Creative Arts majors in graphic design receive instruction in the foundations of studio art.
+Building upon this foundation, students engage in specialized studies in print and digital media grounded in an understanding of the social impact of the arts.
 The program is designed to prepare students for entry into either graduate school or a position in the profession.
 For qualified students, internships are arranged during the senior year.
-Marian University maintains an up-to-date computer laboratory devoted solely to graphic design.
+Graphic design students work in a stat-of-the-art computer design studio dedicated solely to the department.

-Major for Bachelor of Arts Degree (B.A.) in Graphic Design
+Major for Bachelor of Arts Degree (B.A.) in Visual Creative Arts: Graphic Design

 Minor in Graphic Design